GraphQL implementation guide

 • Users with the required permission granted in a granular PAT are allowed access

-• Users without the required permission are denied access with a proper error message
+• Users without the required permission are denied access.
+Unauthorized queries return null data with a 200 response, while unauthorized mutations return a top-level GraphQL error

 • The authorization system correctly evaluates the granular scope against the type/mutation’s permission requirements